 Shaping the Next Generation of Nurse Administrators

-30-credit Online Nurse Leader - Master of Science Program for RNs
+Online Nurse Leader Master of Science (30-Credit) and DNP Program for RNs

 Many of today’s practicing nurses are eager to explore innovative options to advance their careers.
-UConn’s new Nurse Leader online master’s degree program will prepare baccalaureate RNs for career advancement in the increasingly important roles of nursing leadership and administration.
+UConn’s Nurse Leader online master’s or DNP degree programs will prepare baccalaureate RNs for career advancement in the increasingly important roles of nursing leadership and administration.

 This advanced nursing practice specialty area launches the career of nurses who want to develop expertise in nursing administration but who do not want to become an advanced practice nurse (APN) serving a specific population.